 We hope this guide to four garage door styles will help you pick the perfect garage door for your home.
 However, if you’re still not sure of the exact style you want or need additional advice from seasoned professionals, you can always contact the experts at Liberty Door and Awning.

-We offer useful and practical information on how to choose the best garage door to complement your home, and we can install it, too.
+We offer practical information on how to choose the best garage door type to complement your home, and we can install it, too.
 As a garage door dealer serving New Jersey for over 20 years, we can confidently say we offer the best garage doors in the area.
 Our products and service are unmatched in quality, durability and style.
 Contact us today to learn more about garage door styles.